arnab20ghosh/iamarnabg/docs/companies/3dplm_solutions.md

 3DPLM was a subsidiary of Dassault Systemmes, France until it was completely taken over by Dassault in the year 2017.
 Dassault Systemmes is the world's leading CAD and PLM software organization, which is a sister concern of Dassault Aviation, which manufactures airplanes like Rafale and Mirage.

-The Dassault centre in Pune, India, where I worked, is an R&D centre.
-As an R&D centre, it housed several teams like dev, QA, support, and tech-writing.
+The Dassault center in Pune, India, where I worked, is an R&D center.
+As an R&D center, it housed several teams like dev, QA, support, and tech-writing.
 I was part of the Learning Solutions team.

 For more information, see https://academy.3ds.com/en.